As explained in the page about the

 In the post Bretton Woods economy,

-it is not possible to neutralise the money created by the growth of bank
+it has not been possible to neutralize the money created by the growth of bank

 trade is unbalanced.
-The only way that the inherent excess
+The only way that the inherent excessive

 instead we can call it indebted money.
-This money not has not
+This money is

 inherent excess demand in the unendowed money were not met by